 - All our sourcing offices, subsidiaries and joint ventures provide employee handbooks.
 We also provide a reward framework detailing other entitlements such as employee discount.

-In 2010, the M&S Pension Scheme became a signatory of the United Nations- backed initiative called the ‘Principles for Responsible Investment’ (PRI): www.unpri.org
+The M&S Pension Scheme has been a signatory of a United Nations- backed initiative called the ‘Principles for Responsible Investment’ (PRI): www.unpri.org

 Being a signatory commits the scheme to working in collaboration with other investors on Environmental, Social and Governance (ESG) issues in line with six principles: